Written by the UPGUYS Editorial Team

 Non-penetrative sexual activity or "outercourse" is a far better choice for STD prevention than penetrative sex, even with protection.
 This could include hand-to-genital contact, another type of sexual activity, or non-sexual intimacy.

 Penetrative sex is far more likely to spread STDs.
 Fluids can transmit into (or out of) the urethra much easier during penetrative sex, even with the use of a condom.
-If you want to be safe, especially with the Monkeypox epidemic, try engaging with more non-penetrative sexual activity.
+If you want to be safe, especially with the Monkeypox epidemic, try engaging in more non-penetrative sexual activity.

 Limiting the number of sexual partners you have will dramatically reduce your risk of acquiring or transmitting STDs.
 If you have multiple sexual partners, consider limiting your sexual activity or engaging in non-penetrative activity with as many as possible.